edgedb/edgedb/docs/reference/commands/shapes.rst

 those users who don't have friends.

-The recommended way to get this information in EdgeDB, however, is to use :ref:`shapes <ref_reference_shapes>`, because they mimic the structure of the data and the output:
+The recommended way to get this information in EdgeDB, however, is to use *shapes*, because they mimic the structure of the data and the output:

 .. code-block:: edgeql-repl